 After a nervous chuckle, Rio said, “But you were only doing it because you were keeping your side of our promise, right?”

 A tremor echoed in Lucas’ chest when Rio raised her right hand to emphasize what she meant.
 All her fingers were folded except for her pinky, which had a thin red string tied around it.

-Lucas had half of that very string tied around his own right pinky as well.
+Lucas had half of that very string tied around his right pinky as well.
 It was a symbol to represent a promise they made in addition to their contract.
-In exchange for Rio making sure Lucas would continue taking steps to hunt down the seven [Renegade] targets of her hit list, he will keep her company, so she always has someone to interact with.
+In exchange for Rio making sure Lucas would continue taking steps to hunt down the seven [Renegade] targets on her hit list, he will keep her company so she always has someone to interact with.

-“I wish you didn’t bring that up!
-You’re making everything I’ve done for you look fake!”
+“I WISH YOU DIDN’T BRING THAT UP!
+YOU’RE MAKING EVERYTHING I’VE DONE FOR YOU SEEM FAKE!”
 For a moment, Lucas lost control of his temper.
-This time, it was enough to flinch the usually superior Rio into wide-eyed silence.
+It was enough to flinch the usually superior Rio into wide-eyed silence, for once.
 After taking a little time to find his center, Lucas scratched the back of his head with a mild frown as he said, “To be honest, I only suggested what I’d do for you so that we’d be even.
-The fact that you also have a string around your finger hardly crossed my mind, that is until now.”
+The fact that you also have a string around your finger hardly crossed my mind.
+That is, until now.”

 His sincerity brought similar tremors within Rio that made her head lean forward at a slight angle.
 Lucas staying by her side whenever possible had always been of his own volition and not because of some symbolic promise.
 Having realized that only now, Rio could only be ashamed of herself.